vphill/web-archiving-course/assignments/assignment-03.md

 Section 1.
 Mission & Scope

-A. Mission Statement
+1. Mission Statement
-B. User Group(s)
+2. User Group(s)
-C. Collection Subject, Theme, or Event
+3. Collection Subject, Theme, or Event
-D. Curator(s)
+4. Curator(s)

 Section 2.
 Selection Activities

 1. Seed List
 (Include 5-10 seed URLs for your web archive collection and include a description of why they are included in this collection.
 These will be used in the final project).
     1. URL(s)
     2. Brief Description(s)
 2. Initial Boundary Specification
     1. Depth of linked web pages within the seed URL host
     2. Inclusion or exclusion of linked web pages from external hosts for each seed URL host
-    * Depth of linked web pages from external hosts (if included) Rights Metadata
+       * Depth of linked web pages from external hosts (if included)
+3. Rights Metadata
-Rights designation
+    1. Rights designation
-Rights metadata
+    2. Rights metadata
-Linked and sourced objects
+    3. Linked and sourced objects

 Section 3.
 Web Site Acquisition

-Frequency of Capture
+1. Frequency of Capture
-Date
+    1. Date
-Interval
+    2. Interval
-Capture Boundaries
+2. Capture Boundaries
-Depth of linked web pages within the seed URL host Inclusion or exclusion of linked web pages from external hosts for each seed URL host Depth of linked web pages from external hosts (if included) Material Types & Formats
+    1. Depth of linked web pages within the seed URL host
+    2. Inclusion or exclusion of linked web pages from external hosts for each seed URL host
+        * Depth of linked web pages from external hosts (if included)
+3. Material Types & Formats
-Excluded types
+    1. Excluded types
-Excluded formats
+    2. Excluded formats
-Interactive & Dynamic Content
+4. Interactive & Dynamic Content
-Authentication (username/password)
+    1. Authentication (username/password)
-Email links
+    2. Email links
-Forms
+    3. Forms
-Database-generated pages (based on user queries) Dynamically or programmatically generated web pages
+    4. Database-generated pages (based on user queries)
+    5. Dynamically or programmatically generated web pages

 Section 4.
 Descriptive Metadata Requirements

-Level of Description
+1. Level of Description
-Collection Level
+    1. Collection Level
-Web Site Level
+    2. Web Site Level
-Information object level
+    3. Information object level
-Metadata elements
+2. Metadata elements
-Essential
+    1. Essential
-Desirable
+    2. Desirable
-Controlled vocabularies
+3. Controlled vocabularies

 References
 Any references cited within the document.
 Use APA standards for citations.
 Use an online source (Purdue OWL) for specifics about APA.